 Juan Aguirre Gomez

 Amazing Andean Adventures organizes trips and services for travelers looking for an unforgettable and personal experience in Peru.
 Our tours are designed to maximize comfort and convenience while sharing our wealth of knowledge and history about this extraordinary country with our clients.
-The founder of Amazing Andean Adventures, Juan Aguirre, has over fourteen years of experience leading tours of all sizes around Peru, and he is eager to share his passion for his country with you.
+The founder of Amazing Andean Adventures, Juan Aguirre, has over twenty years of experience leading tours of all sizes around Peru, and he is eager to share his passion for his country with you.
 Juan earned his degree in tourism from the Technological Institute Antonio Lorena in Cusco in Cusco, and completed his Wilderness First Responder training in Tacoma, Washington, USA.
 Juan is fluent in English, Spanish, and Quechua.
 Juan’s expertise and rich knowledge of history, archaeology, geography, flora, and fauna inspire him to create interesting, varied tours around Peru.
 He works with a team of local porters and cooks from the Cusco area, and together they will ensure your safety and comfort for your entire excursion.
 Amazing Andean Adventures specializes in small group tours, between 2 and 8 people, and offers a variety of customized packages depending on the kind of adventure you want to have.
 Our main objective is to make your time in Peru an unforgettable trip of a lifetime.
 While we can offer more standardized tours, at Amazing Andean Adventures we pride ourselves on creating itineraries based on your specific needs and desires.
 We will work hard to make your dreams become a reality.
 There is no better way to see another country than traveling in a small group with a local tour guide who actually lives and breathes the culture of their homeland.
 And when you travel with Amazing Andean Adventures, you won’t just have a guide, but a good friend as well.
 We are confident that you will be glad you chose to travel with Amazing Andean Adventures!

 Was born in the village of Calca at the state of Cusco – Peru, right in the center of the so called sacred valley of the incas in the year of 1980. he began hiking the inca trail and exploring the vilcabamba region when he was just seven years old. living along whit his mother anthropology and professor from the university of cusco while she was working for a ngo and teaching history and traveled extensively through the mountains and villages of the cloud forest area of cusco. in the year of 1987 his entire family was forced to move to the city of cusco due to the hard time that peru was going throughout however his mother remains in the area of the cloud forest teaching in vilcabamba near macchu pichu. that is the way he developed his love and passion for the andean civilization.
 At age of 13th he began to work as an assistant guide, during his summer vacations for a senior guide who put him into the life of the tourism, which is the way he began to be immersed in the native legend of the andes. helping to develop the passion for his culture that is so eloquently expressed in his guiding.